rpast/ALP/README.md

 - **Conversational research assistant**: Interact with and get information from collections of pdf files.
 - **Unlimited conversational memory**: Retain information from previous conversations for context-aware responses.
 - **Come back to past conversations**: Pick up your conversation right where you left.
-- **Flexible data model**: Allows for conversation with more than one document.
+- **Flexible data model**: Allows for conversation with more than one document in one session.
 - **Uses open source models**: [Sentence-Transformers](https://www.sbert.net/) allow for costless and fast text embedding.
-- **Support for long documents**: You can upload books.
+- **Support for long documents**: You can upload long texts.
 It takes ~10 minutes to embed ~300 page document.
 - **JSON export**: Export conversation as a JSON file.
 - **Retrieval augmentation**: Utilize retrieval augmentation techniques for improved accuracy.
 Read more [here](https://arxiv.org/pdf/2104.07567.pdf).
+- **Define your own agent behavior**: set system message defining your agents in ./static/data/simulacra.json.
+You can then easily adjust html form to choose names from a drop-down menu.
 - **Local deployment**: Spin up ALP locally on your machine.
 - **Open source**: The code is yours to read, test and break and build upon.